mcfnord/cem/src/ref/estate.md

 I figured out what you were referring to regarding "jumping on" and "biting" Chloe.
 It is not "jumping on" but rather holding her, and it's not "biting" but just growling, for the purpose of asserting dominance when a power struggle is in process.
 Emily and I call this "time in" and it works.

-And my "friend" who has information?
-I think I know who that is, and I haven't seen her in many years.

-if you don't ask to see the video in question that you aren't working.
-How much more transparent could I get?

-====

 I have completed the information release forms I received via US Mail on Monday, except for one document.
 I currently reside with my brother and his daughter Epona, who is 13.
 I will need to prepare another authorization form for her.